 Tasks that are blocked from moving from one process state to the next can also cause accumulation of Kanban flow debt.
 Adopt a process of early feedback about impediments and potential blockers – Kanban meetings are a great way to check in with your team and other stakeholders.
-Ensure that your team understand the importance of being proactive.
-Blockers which are identified early in the process can be taken care before flow debt begins to accumulate.
+Ensure that your team understands the importance of being proactive.
+Blockers that are identified early in the process can be taken care of before flow debt begins to accumulate.

 It is normal for a team to have a natural ebb and flow as some tasks are completed faster than others.
 Small amounts of flow debt occurring on a short term basis are not causes for alarm.
 However, it’s important to keep track of how long tasks spend in the process.
 If the age of your oldest tasks are getting further and further away from your average cycle time, it’s time to take a closer look at your process and policies.

 Have you experienced accumulating flow debt?
 What was the cause of that situation?
 How did you resolve it?
 Tell us about your experience in the comments!